 One of the great things about Paris is how clean they keep the Seine.
-I probably won’t dive in but it was extremely common to take a dip into the Seine up until 1923 when the city of Paris banned it due to poor water quality, strong currents, and heavy traffic.
+I probably wouldn’t dive in but it was extremely common to take a dip in the Seine up until 1923 when the city of Paris banned it due to poor water quality, strong currents, and heavy traffic.
 That said, the river looks nice enough and the embankments lining the Seine are one of the most attractive features of the city.

 We organize a Seine River cruise coupled with a tour of the Eiffel Tower.
 It’s a great way to combine the sites and not have to worry about logistics.
 We have hundreds of reviews stating it was the highlight of their time in Paris.

 Not ready to book a tour?
 Find out if an Eiffel Tower tour is worth it.